andrew/ultimate-awesome/README.md

 - [awesome-pocketbase](https://github.com/narawira/awesome-pocketbase) - A curated list of awesome PocketBase resources ❤️.
 - [awesome_flutter_shaders](https://github.com/nightmare-space/awesome_flutter_shaders) - A collection of shaders directly available for flutter, some of which are popular or have good effects from ShaderToy.
 - [awesome-esolangs](https://github.com/nikumu/awesome-esolangs) - A curated list of links and information on the most important, influential, and interesting esoteric programming languages.
+- [awesome-prover-mechanisms](https://github.com/niluferokay/awesome-prover-mechanisms) - An awesome list of prover mechanism resources of the zk ecosystem .
 - [awesome-blockchains](https://github.com/NinjaDevOps0831/awesome-blockchains) - Awesome-blockchains.
 - [awesome-confinement](https://github.com/nlm/awesome-confinement) - Infos et contenus pour améliorer le quotidien pendant le confinement.
 - [awesome-aspire](https://github.com/odonno/awesome-aspire) - 🐝 A collection of awesome .NET Aspire integrations and resources.